DataPhilly/projects/COC.md

 ## Photography, Recording, and Content Distribution

-By attending DataPhilly events, attendees agree to be photographed and potentially recorded.
-Speakers agree to be photographed and recorded, and consent to have their slides distributed to attendees.
-Some events may be streamed online or recorded for public distribution.

-Speakers should not include any confidential or proprietary information in their presentations, as slides and recordings may be made publicly available.
+Some events may be photographed, streamed online, or recorded for public distribution.
+Speakers should not include any confidential or proprietary information in their presentations.

-## Interpretation and Amendments

-DataPhilly organizers have the right to interpret and amend this Code of Conduct.
-Any major changes will be communicated to the community for feedback before implementation.

 ## Contact Information